 Doing the impressions on your own is no walk in the park.
 Even if you’re following the instruction pamphlet, it’s a little difficult to mix two colors of putty so vigorously in under 60 seconds so that they fully mix.
 I definitely recommend reading through the entire booklet before even beginning.
 You should ask for help if you think you might need it and keep a paper towel handy.
 You will probably drool.

 Make sure you’re financially ready for this kind of investment.
 I was intrigued by the (no longer available) promotion of paying in full and receiving a year’s worth of teeth whitening and two sets of retainers for after your treatment is over.
-They also offer a payment plan, which is a reasonable amount of money down (I believe it’s $250) and then monthly installment payments of $99 with no interest.
-Either way, it’s a great deal and it’ll save you a big chunk of change if you were otherwise considering getting another (much more expensive) brand of invisible aligners.
+They also offer a payment plan, which is a reasonable amount of money down and then monthly installment payments.
+Either way, it’s a great deal and it’ll save you a big chunk of change if you were otherwise considering getting another (much more expensive) brand of invisible aligners like Invisalign.

 I keep thinking to myself: Smile Direct Club is a lot like what Uber was to taxi services.
 They took an idea and improved upon it and offered it at a better price than their competitors.
 There have obviously been some nasty reviews from dental professionals online who think that people who participate in this kind of teledentistry are sick and twisted.
 I am neither sick nor twisted and I think it’s brilliant that you can bypass the high costs associated with visiting a brick and mortar orthodontist’s office for a remote treatment.